ukoloff/win-ca/README.md

   but if Node.js cannot proceed, exception will be thrown.
   It can be catched,
-  but nevertheless Node.js
-  will remain in unstable state, so beware.
+  but Node.js will nevertheless remain in unstable state, so beware.

 - `async` - boolean flag to make retrieval process asynchronous (`false` by default)

-  If `true` API call returns immediately, certificates will be fetched later and feed to `ondata` callback.
+  If `true`, API call returns immediately, certificates will be fetched later and feed to `ondata` callback.
   Finally `onend` callback will be called.